MicrosoftDocs/azure-stack-docs/azure-managed-lustre/root-squash-configure-settings.md

 # Configure root squash settings for Azure Managed Lustre file systems

-Root squash is a security feature that prevents a user with root privileges on a client from accessing files on the file system.
+Root squash is a security feature that prevents a user with root privileges on a client from accessing files on the remote Managed Lustre file system.
+This functionality is achieved using the Lustre nodemap feature, and is an important part of protecting user data and system settings from being manipulated by untrusted or compromised clients.

+In this article, you learn how to configure root squash settings for Azure Managed Lustre file systems.
+You can configure root squash settings via REST API request during cluster creation or on an existing cluster.

 ## Prerequisites